danieldeazevedo/nightbackiaintegration-api/README.md

 ## Using the API

-This API allows you to [briefly describe what your API does].
+This API allows you to have a more easyly connection with gemini api.

 **Installation**

-1. Install the necessary dependencies:
+1. Install nightback-ia-integration dependencie:

    ```bash
    npm install nightback-ia-integration